 In the ordinary course of business, the Corporation is subject to various legal actions and claims with customers, suppliers, former employees and other parties.
 On an ongoing basis, the Corporation assesses the likelihood of any adverse judgments or outcomes as well as potential ranges of probable costs and losses.
 A determination of the provision required, if any, for these contingencies is made after an analysis of each individual issue.
 The provision may change in the future due to new developments in each matter or changes in approach, such as a change in settlement strategy.
-If damages were awarded under these actions, the Corporation and its subsidiaries would make a claim under any applicable liability insurance policies which the Corporation believes would cover any damages which may become payable by the Corporation and its subsidiaries in connection with these actions.
-See note 17 to the Interim Consolidated Financial Statements for a discussion of material legal proceedings.
+If damages were awarded under these actions, the Corporation and its subsidiaries would make a claim under any applicable liability insurance policies which the Corporation believes would cover any damages which may become payable by the Corporation and its subsidiaries in connection with these actions, subject to such claim not being disputed by the insurer.
+See note 18 to the Interim Consolidated Financial Statements for a discussion of material legal proceedings.